feoche/feoche/README.md

 - 👯 I’m looking to collaborate on Smart Home repositories
 - 💬 Ask me about CSS, I just love it !
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I'm fond of video games, I volunteer in hosting game jams
+- ⚡ Bonus: Volunteering in 6 associations, mostly on web development and video games